18-19 February, Singapore

 • 15:30-16:00 - Coffee Break

-• 16:00-17:30 - Research roundtable involving early-stage researchers
+• 16:00-17:30 - Research roundtable

 This roundtable features researchers across career stages discussing their roles in implementing the BBNJ Agreement through the integration of best scientific practices.
 The discussion will focus on the standardisation of data collection, coordination of research activities, and the importance of baseline data with examples focussing upon marine genetic resources and area-based management tools.
 Panellists will highlight how these efforts can both support the objectives of the BBNJ Agreement and benefit the wider scientific community.